2024 Best Respiratory Care Therapy Schools in Arkansas

 Ranked #121 in popularity, respiratory care therapy is one of the most sought-after degree programs in the nation.
 This makes choosing the right school a hard decision.

 In 2024, College Factual analyzed 4 schools in order to identify the top ones for its Best Respiratory Care Therapy Schools in Arkansas ranking.
-Combined, these schools handed out 66 degrees in respiratory care therapy to qualified students.
+When you put them all together, these colleges and universities awarded 66 degrees in respiratory care therapy during the 2021-2022 academic year.

 Your choice of respiratory care therapy school matters, so we have put together these rankings to help you make your decision.
 We derive our Best Overall Respiratory Care Therapy School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.